Family Tax in Canada

 What happens if my spouse or common-law partner does not use all of his or her non-refundable tax credits?

-You can claim all or part of those credits, namely the age amount, the amount for children under 18, the pension income amount, the disability amount and the tuition, education and textbook amounts.
+You can claim all or part of those credits, namely the age amount, the pension income amount, the disability amount and the tuition, education and textbook amounts.

 Is there a credit for a public transit amount?

 You can claim the cost of public transit passes for yourself, your spouse or common-law partner or your children under 19.